ihhub/fheroes2/README.md

 Copyright
 ---------------------------
-All rights for original game and it's resources belong to formerly The 3DO Company. this right were transferred to Ubisoft.
-We do not encourage and support any form of illegal usage of original game.
+All rights for original game and it's resources belong to formerly The 3DO Company. these rights were transferred to Ubisoft.
+We do not encourage and do not support any form of illegal usage of original game.
 We do not provide any information about download of original game in any form.

 Download
 ---------------------------